k88hudson/react-router-stub/README.md

 # React Router Stub

 This is a utility for stubbing routing context when testing code using `react-router`.
-It is heavily based on the docs at https://github.com/rackt/react-router/blob/master/docs/guides/testing.md and some intiial work by @toolness.
+It is heavily based on the docs at https://github.com/rackt/react-router/blob/master/docs/guides/testing.md and some modifications by @toolness.

 ```
 npm install react-router-stub